nevenjovanovic/test-latin-lemmatizers/cltk/cltk-default-first-test.md

 This behaviour is [documented](http://docs.cltk.org/en/latest/latin.html):

 > For ambiguous forms, which could belong to several headwords, the current lemmatizer chooses the more commonly occurring headword (code here).
 For any errors that you spot, please open a ticket.

+A further problem with this approach is that in some cases we cannot be sure whether the word has been recognized, or is the form simply repeated.
+For example, *animo / animo*, *accius / accius*.
+Of course, for some purposes this is completely acceptable ("accius" is lemma of "accius", though CLTK lemmatizer in general does not lemmatize proper names), but it is connected with the larger problem of identifying the source of lemmata (see below).

 ## A list of unexpected lemmatizations